 The resort’s beachfront restaurant called Ama Ama will be housed in four buildings built to resemble structures that could have been on the site since the 1880s and occupied by a family who left imprints on the property.

-FRANKLY SPEAKINGGlossary for Disney's Hawaii resort "story"
+Glossary for Disney’s Hawaii resort "story"

 » Aulani: resort name.
 Literally means messenger of a chief, or as Disney likes to say, "one who speaks on behalf of a higher power."

 A buffet restaurant named Makahiki will include a section called the Olelo Lounge in which everything in sight will be labeled in Hawaiian to teach visitors names of objects in the restaurant as well as places outside.
 Staff at the lounge will speak Hawaiian.